ft-interactive/starter-kit/docs/README.md

 > - `npm install` looks in `package.json`, then sets up a local `node_modules` folder, containing Node packages used for building the project.
 (This takes a while!)
 > - `bower install` looks in `bower.json`, then sets up a local `bower_components` folder, containing front-end components (mostly JavaScript and CSS things).
 > - `bundle install` looks in `Gemfile` and then ensures your system has the necessary Ruby gems installed.
+ -->

 ## Developing your application

-Open your project directory in your preferred editor.
-(You can use commands for this: e.g. `subl .` or `atom .`).
+Open your project directory in your preferred editor (e.g. `subl .` or `atom .`).

-Then run the following command to begin a development build and start a local web server:
+Then run this command to begin an ongoing development build, and start a local web server:

 ```sh
 $ gulp serve